 – Invoice factoring is fast.
 Most companies receive their payment within 24 hours of being approved for factoring.

-- Approval is based on the credit strength of your customers, so those with less-than-perfect credit can still apply.
+– Approval is based on the credit strength of your customers, so those with less-than-perfect credit can still apply.

 – Factoring is not debt, unlike a bank loan that has to be paid back.

-- There is no funding cap using accounts receivable factoring.
+– There is also no funding cap using accounts receivable factoring.

 – Startups can use factoring as long as they have invoices.

 Are there different types of factoring?